opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/as_group_v1.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the AS group.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new AS group.

 * `scaling_group_name` - (Required) The name of the scaling group.
 The name can contain letters, digits, underscores(_), and hyphens(-),and cannot exceed 64 characters.